RenRenJuan/YAS3/README.md

 Sections of this file

 2. Git repository layout
-3. Instructions for installing the current binaries
+3. The original readmes for s3fs-fuse ...
-4. The original readmes for s3fs-fuse and the windows/Affirma based thing.
+4  ...  and the windows/Affirma based thing.

-This &sect;'s header links the end-user document.
+This &sect;'s header links the end-user document which has installation detail.

 # Repository Layout #